What do seahorses eat on the Black Sea coast. A message about a seahorse. Description of the underwater "horse"

 Keeping seahorses in an aquarium

 You should know that these fish cannot be kept in a regular aquarium.
-Skates need to create special conditions for survival:
+Skates need special conditions to survive:

-As you remember, skates in nature love to hide from predators in algae and coral reefs.
-So, you need to create similar conditions for them in the aquarium.
-You can use the following elements for this:
+As you remember, skates in nature like to hide from predators in algae and coral reefs.
+This means that you need to create similar conditions for them in the aquarium.
+To do this, you can use the following elements:

 • Seaweed.